MicrosoftDocs/ai-builder/ai-builder-docs/distribute-model.md

 ms.reviewer: angieandrews
 ---

-# Distribute your AI model
+# Distribute your model using a Solution

 You can distribute an AI model as a *solution component*.
 After you create a model in AI Builder, make it available for other environments to use.
 Do this by packaging it into a solution, and then exporting it into a zip file.
 After the solution is imported in the target environment, the packaged AI model is available for use.